4 Steps to Managing Your Fear When Raising a Child with T1D

 Learn more about navigating mental health while living with or caring for someone living with T1D HERE.

 The fall chill in the air deepens as the leaves begin their inevitable eruption into glorious color.
 Children squeal with delight at the prospect of being frightened by houses decked out with ghosts, witches on broomsticks and ghoulish creatures.
 This is October, the month when a little Halloween fear can actually be fun.

 But, for most of us, fear is not a matter of child’s play.
 We can’t easily tuck away our fears like so many Halloween decorations, simply exchanging them for thoughts of thanksgiving because the calendar says we should.

-When my son was diagnosed with Type 1 diabetes at age five, I thought my greatest fear in managing his T1D would be injecting him with insulin.
+When my son was diagnosed with type 1 diabetes at age five, I thought my greatest fear in managing his type 1 diabetes (T1D) would be injecting him with insulin.
 I would soon discover there were far greater fears awaiting me as his caregiver.

 “What if his blood sugar drops precipitously low while I’m sleeping?”

 “What if I can’t control his ketones and blood sugars when he has a stomach virus?”

 “What if I don’t manage his blood sugars tightly enough when he’s young?
 What does that mean for his long-term health?”

 These are the fears shared by every T1D parent within our collective community when the world is moving in its proper orbit.
 But these are not normal days and the world seems to be spinning in ways that leave us feeling particularly out of control.
 Living with the restrictions of pandemic for eight long months now, our fears have taken on an additional dimension.

 “How can I keep my child safe from getting COVID?”